St. Lucia Restaurant Guide

 Orlando's Restaurant & Bar

 For fresh farm to table dining near St. Lucia’s most iconic landmark, the Pitons, head to Orlando’s where head chef, Orlando Sachell serves up delectable Caribbean cuisine.
-Guests can choose between two five course menus that start with a soup and salad, then a fish, beef or a chicken dish and end with dessert.
+Guests can choose between a five course or a three course tasting menu that start with a soup and salad, then a fish, beef or a chicken dish and end with dessert.
 Orlando is known to greet each customer himself and ensure each guest is happy with their experience.

 Matthew’s Rooftop

 Make your way to the top of Baywalk Mall for 360-degree views of Rodney Bay Village and delicious food.
 Located near the beaches, this rooftop is the perfect spot to enjoy a drink or grab a menu for a taste of local and international flavors.
-You’ll want to try the Saltfish Mini Tacos, the prime ribeye, or the fresh lobster.
+You’ll want to try the Ceviche Of The Day, the Prime Ribeye, or the Fresh Lobster.

 The Cliff at Cap

 Chef Craig Jones, Caribbean Chef of the Year 2016, creates innovative, flavor-packed dishes with varying menus that reflect the freshest local produce and seasons.
 Elegant, French West Indian inspired dishes dominate the menu.
-For starters, try the Shrimp & Dorado Ceviche with anise and lime and for a main, the Roast Black Cod with bacon dashi and red quinoa.
+For starters, try the Conch Ceviche Tartlet and for a main, the Caramelized Seafood Risotto with samphire, and parmesan crisp.

 The Big Chef Steakhouse